Lonnie Gordon: Early life and career

 In November 1990, Gordon released her debut album's title track "If I Have to Stand Alone", which had a similar sound to "Happenin' All Over Again".
 The single charted at No. 68 in the UK.
 Her debut album, If I Have to Stand Alone, only received a limited release in Europe, Australia (where it peaked at No. 173 on the ARIA Albums Chart) and Japan.

 Gordon expressed her deep distress over the failure of the album to reach the potential of its first hit single, confessing it made her doubt herself for many years, but she now places the blame on political and artistic wrangling between her record company and SAW.

 In 1991, Gordon flew to Italy and recorded the song "Gonna Catch You", written and produced by the Italo house group Black Box.
+During this time, Gordon sported a dramatic makeover: Gone were the long dark curly hair, and in was a blonde buzz cut, which became (and continues to be) a defining trademark for Gordon.
 It was released as a single in the UK where it became a top 40 hit, peaking at No. 32.
 Due to its inclusion in the Vanilla Ice film Cool As Ice, the song became her debut release in the U.S., where it peaked at No. 1 on the U.S. Dance charts and at No. 79 on the Billboard Hot 100.
 This was Gordon's last release with Supreme Records.

 Signed to SBK Records, Gordon released her second album Bad Mood in 1993.
 The album included two further U.S. No. 1 Dance singles, "Bad Mood", and a remixed version of "Happenin' All Over Again", which also peaked at No. 98 in the Billboard Hot 100.
 A follow-up single, "Do You Want It", also did well on the dance charts in 1994.